Snow Leopard

 The general approach applies to other major OS transitions as well.

-What you SHOULD do now, whether or not you plan to upgrade:
+What Leopard users SHOULD do now, whether or not they plan to upgrade:

 - Update to OS X 10.5.8 (Leopard) if you have not done so already.